Trump Spent His Holiday Weekend Bolstering His Loser Routine

 Trump called Georgia’s Republican secretary of State “an enemy of the people”

-While complaining to reporters about Biden’s narrow victory in Georgia — where no evidence of voter fraud has been uncovered, let alone evidence of a vast voter fraud conspiracy involving long-deceased Venezuelan leader Hugo Chávez, as Trump and his legal advisers have claimed — the president once again attacked Georgia’s secretary of State Brad Raffensperger.
+While complaining to reporters about Biden’s narrow victory in Georgia — where no evidence of voter fraud has been uncovered, let alone evidence of a vast voter-fraud conspiracy involving long-deceased Venezuelan leader Hugo Chávez, as Trump and his legal advisers have claimed — the president once again attacked Georgia’s secretary of State Brad Raffensperger.
 His unwillingness to effectively help Trump steal the election has drawn the ire of the president and his allies for weeks.
 On Thursday, Trump swatted away the fact that Raffensperger supported him and donated to his campaign, calling the secretary of State — who has become a pariah within the Georgia GOP and received death threats as a result of the attacks — “an enemy of the people.”

 This is what Raffensperger and his wife told the Atlanta Journal-Constitution about the death threats in an interview this weekend: